Workplace Wellbeing & Behaviour Change

 Sustainable consistency

-Sustainable Wellbeing Is Often About Doing Fewer Things Better
+Sustainable Wellbeing Often Means Doing Fewer Things Better

 The 80/20 rule reminds us that effectiveness is not always about doing more.

-But because they positively influence so many other outcomes at once.
+Physical activity and daily mental wellbeing habits are powerful because they can influence many outcomes at once.

 Achievable participation